Zubry/Nao/readme.md

 Make sure you hit the app with an `npm install` in order to get all of the dependencies.

-# Using the bayesian estimator

-Add dialogue to bayesian.json.
-The format should be pretty apparent.

-To run, type `node bayesian.js`.

-After each bit of dialogue, enter a score from 1-10 based on how bored you are of the text.
-10 is engaged, 1 is disengaged, 5 is average.

-# Using the robot
+# Using the applications

-Make sure you have browserify installed globally by running `npm install -g browserify`.
-Then, run `npm run build` and open index.html in your browser.
+Make sure you have browserify installed by running `npm install -g browserify`, then build the project by running `npm run build`.
+Then, start the server by running `node server.js`, and open http://localhost:4000/ in your browser.
+If you use the BCI reader, you'll need to give python sudo permission.
+Just enter your password in the terminal when you're told.
+Not happy about that, but that's what Emotiv wants you to do.